Books & Reviews

 understanding of the people and events that created and shaped California.

-the mold.
-The documents paint a rich portrait of the past, giving
+breaks the mold.
+The documents paint a rich portrait of the past,

-students a window into what California was like for the native peoples,
+giving students a window into what California was like for the native

-the Mexican ranchers, and pioneer women.
-A rare blend of multiculturalism,
+peoples, the Mexican ranchers, and pioneer women.
+A rare blend of

-social history, and a way of weaving local stories into the broader
+multiculturalism, social history, and a way of weaving local stories

-narrative.
-My students are excited when they learn by reading old
+into the broader narrative.
+My students are excited when they learn

-diaries, seeing family pictures, and personal accounts.
-This book
+by reading old diaries, seeing family pictures, and personal accounts.

 - Michael Moriarty, Los Angeles